Thushar-marvel/Chat_bot-using-ANN/README.md

-Further improvement can be done by training it with more set of questions and answers and built GUI to run this program.
+Further improvement can be done by training it with more set of questions and answers and implement in GUI.